Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 When you’re feeling anxiety build up within you about being in or on the water, it can be paralyzing.
 Take deep breaths if that helps you.
 Wear your PFD and slowly walk out into the water.
 Lift your feet off the bottom, and relax!

-Allow the PFD to hold you there until you’re becoming more comfortable with the feeling of being in the water.
+Allow the PFD to hold you there until you become more comfortable with the sensation of being in the water.

 A kayak can float in a few inches of water, so you do not need to go way out to the middle of the lake until you’re ready.
 Stay in the shallow water and paddle around for fifteen to thirty minutes or longer.